 Privacy Policy

-This Privacy Policy applies to the university’s online presence and the websites, services and offers made available there, provided that they link to this Policy or refer to it and explain how the university handles personal data.
+This data protection declaration applies to the university's website and the Internet pages, services and offers made available there, insofar as they link to or refer to this declaration, and explains how the university handles personal data.

-It also describes the options you have regarding the recording and usage of your personal data and the access to this data, and how you can update and correct this information.
+It also describes the choices you have regarding the collection and use of your personal data and access to this data and how you can update and correct this information.

 III.
 General information on data processing